MatthewYork/iPhone-IntroductionTutorial/README.md

 Don't forget to set the delegate to the calling class if you are using delegation for any callbacks

     introductionView.delegate = self;

+*A note to those using right-to-left languages: There is another init method that includes a language direction variable.
+It is an enum of type `MYLanguageDirection`.
+If you wish to use the right-to-left mode, this is where you would instruct the view to do so.

-Step 3 - Show the Introduction View
+Step 3 - Show Introduction View
 -----------------------

     [introductionView showInView:self.view];